 If your child or the child of a loved one suffered a catastrophic injury or death in a Fisher-Price Rock 'n Play Sleeper or any other brand inclined baby sleeper or any other baby product such as a crib, bassinet, baby sling or playpen, you should contact the lawyers at Kline & Specter.
 The firm has more than 40 attorneys, including five who are also highly skilled medical doctors -- the most in the United States -- and among them two OB-GYNs.
-Our law firm has achieved record results in product liability lawsuits against major manufacturers.
+Our law firm, which has achieved record results in product liability lawsuits against major manufacturers, has already filed a dozen lawsuits against the makers of inclined baby sleepers.
 We handle litigation in Pennsylvania, New Jersey, New York, Delaware and nationwide.
 We provide free case evaluations.

 Two weeks after the Fish-Price announcement in April 2019, Kids II said it was recalling almost 700,000 rocking sleepers following the deaths of five infants over seven years.
 The sleepers were sold at Walmart, Target and Toys R Us.
 The CPSC said parents should stop using the Kids II sleeper immediately.

 Baby products have for years presented potential hazards in items such as cribs, bassinets, high chairs, strollers and baby slings.
 The CPSC in the past announced the recall of more than one million “SlingRider” and “Wendy Bellissimo” baby slings made by Infantino over concern that babies could suffocate in the slings’ soft fabric.
 Three infant deaths were reported.